Jonkaphi/Project_STM32L412_IoT_sensor_board/README.md

 * Flowchart above shows a simplified view of how the code works.
 The operational modes of the device are controller using SW1.
-In monitoring mode by default the device will measure for 500 ms five times with 6 second sleep periods in between until about 33 seconds elapse, and the radio sends a update message at a predefined specific frequency band (863 MHz) with the measurement data from ToF sensor as well as the status of the board.
+In monitoring mode by default the device will measure for 500 ms five times with 6 second sleep periods in between until about 33 seconds elapse, and the radio sends an update message at a predefined specific frequency band (863 MHz) with the measurement data from ToF sensor as well as the status of the board.
 The packet structure can be seen below.